analyticascent/data-syllabus/README.md

 ## 1. Reading List

+List first is the title, followed by subject matter, page count, and chapter count.
+Chapter count is significant because I intend to read at least two chapters from this list per day, if not more.
+In a matter of months, I should be familiar with the weekly content in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.

+&nbsp;

 1. **Data Science for Dummies** -	*(general)* - **365**,	23

 2. **Data Science from Scratch** - *(python)* -	**305**,	25